tokend/developer-edition/README.md

 > Make sure to update API credentials in `configs/coinpayments-*.yaml` files before depositing any mainnet cryptocurrency or your coins *will* be lost.

+## Add new service flow

+* Add section to docker-compose.yml
+* Add config (if your service has public endpoints use section cop and provide upstream name equaled to section name in docker-compose file)

 ## Support

 If you need any help with TokenD or would like to suggest a feature, please reach us via https://tokend.atlassian.net/servicedesk/